stringparser/batch-these/readme.md

 The origin from which the *stacktrace* will be taken is set with `batch.origin([handle])`

 NOTE: the package is devised to work hand in hand with `process.stdout.write`.
-That is, the package [*monkeypatches*](https://github.com/stringparser/stdout-monkey) `stdout` in order feed from its data.
+That is, the package [*monkeypatches*](https://github.com/stringparser/stdout-monkey) `stdout` in order to feed from its data.

 Though it would need some changes as it is, it should work with any other function call.
 With a prior patch, that is.